FissoreD/TimeToTank/README.md

 Later on, we built levels with specific missions, such as timed levels, levels where you would have to find some items, or ennemies that could only be damaged once the player fullfil a condition.
 This variety in the gameplay and objectives allows the game to be less repetitive, and keep players on their toes.

 We also introduced the different biomes (earth, sand, and snow) to make the visual experience more diverse, and give each biome their own identity.
-A fun thing about the biomes is that they actually all are loaded right at the start of the game - the 2 that are not currently used are below, invisible and uninteractible.
+A fun thing about the biomes is that they actually all are loaded right at the start of the game - the two that are not currently used are below, invisible and uninteractible.
 We move the biomes up and down depending on which one we need, and render only the one we're using.
 It kind of works like a theatre piece, where the different scenes are hidden behind the curtains waiting for their turn to be displayed.

 ***